MAIF/thoth/readme.md

 ## Modules

- * `commons-event`: the pojos that represent the stored events.
-Can be used to parse events
+ * `commons-event`: POJOs that represent the stored events.
+Can be used by consumers to parse events.
- * `scribe-core`: The APIs for event sourcing
+ * `scribe-core`: APIs for event-sourcing
  * `scribe-jooq`: A jooq simple implementation of the `scribe-core` APIs
  * `scribe-jooq-async`: A jooq implementation of the `scribe-core` APIs using the `jooq-async-api`interface

-## The things to know
+## Things to know

-The vavr `Future` is used for async call (java `CompletionStage` is not user friendly).
+The vavr `Future` is used for async call (java `CompletionStage` is not user-friendly).

 The akka stream `Source` is used for stream processing.